gitforwork2/gitforwork.github.io/_posts/2017-5-17-eb5-regional-center.md

 creation of the proposed regional center.
 The application for an actual project requires a description of the nature of the business, it's detailed business plan and details of employment generated.

-## EB-5 regional center statistics
+## EB-5 regional centers statistics
+Following are the interesting statistics from the regional centers,

-We analyzed over 1000 USCIS designated regional centers and here is what we found, Number of regional centers by territory,
+Number of regional centers by territory,

 No. of regional centers | State/Territory